sakurabis11/link-bot/README.md

 * /sticker_id reply to a sticker
 * /spotify {song_name}
 * /repo {repo_name}
 * /broadcast - reply to your message
+* /stats - to get the stats of the bot
 ```

 ## Telegram Bot - Music Downloader and More!